VuNguyenBinh/fcj-internship/content/1-Worklog/1.2-Week2/_index.md

 ### Week 2 Objectives:

-* Connect and get acquainted with members of First Cloud Journey.
+* Finish Module 01 of the First Cloud Journey.
-* Understand basic AWS services, how to use the console & CLI.
+* Learn how AWS cost optimization works.
+* Complete all Module 01 labs.

 ### Tasks to be carried out this week:
 | Day | Task                                                                                                                                                                                                   | Start Date | Completion Date | Reference Material                        |